liuexp/fatworm/README.md

 TODO
 ====================
 * watch it for SimpleCursor, because hasThis() is always true for a doubly linked list!!!
+* watch for BCursor, after deletion there might be empty pages.
 * Btree, every node fills up a page. for int/float/long key it's okay just use a fixed length page. for var-length page, should I use extra page or var-length fanout?
 * comparisons with Mysql
 * comparisons with NULL: store as NULL, only convert it on getObject; see MySQL's result on